EJEHardenberg/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 Had "Taco Mac" today which was pretty good.
 Then for dinner I had some chicken thing my sister made.

+### Day 523

+Had ramen for lunch with a friend and then for dinner had some fast food.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/